Xasiri/fin-app/README.md

-# This is a Preview page of an app of a work i did for a business valuation project.
+# Fin app preview for a business valuation project.
 Based off of many reactjs custom forms and firebase- realtime database for the backend database and authorization.